 Do NOT post files from standard editors, like Word, Excel, or photos from your camera.
 Most programs and recording equipment embed metadata in their files, like the identify of the creator, the serial number of a camera, and the likes in their files which can be used to identify you.
 Plain old .txt files are ok.
 Pretty much anything else risks your identity.

 When posting photos, be sure to use a metadata stripping tool like jhead for photos.
 Turn off photo syncing (e.g., iCloud).

 The secure drop systems used by some news outlets like ProPublica and the New York Times may be able to strip this kind of thing, but ask a journalist about your specific file format first.

 After posting the leak, you need to NEVER use that account for any purpose not directly tied to the leak, since you may make the mistake of giving away your identity.

 If you want to leak to the press (which may get broader coverage, but may also decide not to publish at all) organizations like ProPublica and the New York Times have special drop boxes set up to allow the posting.

 My name is Estelle Weyl.
-I an open web and performance engineer at InstartLogic.
-I am also a consulting web developer, am writing some books with O'Reilly, run frontend workshops, and speak about web development, performance, and other fun stuff all over the world.
+I an open web evangelist and community engineer.
+I'm a consulting web developer, writing technical books with O'Reilly, running frontend workshops, and speaking about web development, performance, and other fun stuff all over the world.
 If you have any recommendations on topics for me to hit, please let me know via @estellevw.

 View all posts by Estelle Weyl